mcwitt/jax/docs/jax-primitives.md

 (using-existing-jax-primitives)=
 ## Using existing JAX primitives

-The easiest way to define new functions is to write them in terms of JAX primitives, or in terms of other functions that are themselves written using JAX primitives, for example, those defined in the {func}`jax.lax` module:
+The easiest way to define new functions is to write them in terms of JAX primitives, or in terms of other functions that are themselves written using JAX primitives, for example, those defined in the {mod}`jax.lax` module:

 ```{code-cell}
 from jax._src.lax import lax